.

 Valiant 100 (Dart 170 clone)

-Valiant nose on Dart body.
+Valiant nose on Dart car.
 Valiant script as seen on '63 Canadian replaces "Dodge" badge on trunk lid.
 Valiant crest with "100" banner across middle replaces Dodge delta with "170" model designation on C-pillar.
 Side chrome as normally seen on U. S. Valiant 100 with appropriate change to piece mating with rear wheel well.
 Two or four door sedan or wagon.

 Valiant 200 (Dart 270 clone)

-Valiant nose on Dart body.
+Valiant nose on Dart car.
 Valiant crest replaces Dodge delta with "270" model designation in middle of trunk lid.
 Stainless strip which reads "Dodge" at bottom of trunk lid replaced with similar strip reading "Valiant".
 Some seen with Valiant crest with "200" banner across middle replacing round badge with "270" model designation on C-pillar; others seen with Valiant-crest "TWO HUNDRED" badge as seen in '63.
 Side chrome as normally seen on U. S. Valiant 200 with appropriate change to piece mating with rear wheel well.
-NO "Valiant" badges on front fenders as seen on U. S. model.
+No "Valiant" badges on front fenders as seen on U. S. model.
 Four door sedan, wagon, convertible, and hardtop.

 Valiant Signet (Dart GT clone)